-- Will injuries from an auto accident be covered by my health insurance policy?
-If yes, are all medical expenses covered or are there exclusions for certain types of medical treatments?
+- Will my health insurance policy cover injuries from an auto accident?
+If yes, are all medical expenses covered or are there exclusions for certain medical treatments?

 Will uninsured motorist property damage coverage replace my totaled car?

-To make a property damage claim under your UMPD coverage, you need an identified at-fault driver so that your insurance company can confirm that he or she does not have liability insurance.
+To make a property damage claim under your UMPD coverage, you need an identified at-fault driver so your insurance company can confirm that he or she does not have liability insurance.